-A matboard (also referred to as a photo mat, frame mat, or matting), is a cardboard-like material that serves two purposes: to protect your artwork from damage and to enhance the look of it.
+A matboard (also referred to as a photo mat, frame mat, or matting), is a cardboard-like material that serves two purposes: to protect your artwork from damage and to enhance its look.
 You have the option to add a single or double matboard, or none at all.
 If you are planning to add a matboard, you have tons of options since your newspaper article is most likely in black and white.
-However, if the article does feature a photo, try to find a matboard color that will enhance and compliment the photo.
+However, if the article does feature a photo, try to find a matboard color that will enhance and complement the photo.
 Look for small colorful details in your photo, such as an accessory, an article of clothing, or even something in the background of your photo that will give your portrait that extra POP it was looking for!

 Step 4 – Finally, your cover!

 Last but certainly not least is choosing your cover.
 We have two options for covers, our clear acrylic which is the most conventional and almost like looking through glass.
 However, the clear finish is reflective, and it could cause glare if placed near a window, where the sun would shine through.
 The other option is our non-glare acrylic.
 Non-glare acrylic will diffuse sunlight that hits it, which would make your newspaper article more viewable if it’s near a window.